01-edu/public/subjects/ai/model-selection/README.md

 - https://chrisalbon.com/machine_learning/model_evaluation/plot_the_validation_curve/

 2. Let us assume the gridsearch returned `clf = RandomForestClassifier(max_depth=12)`.
 Let's check if the models under fits, over fit or fits correctly.
 Plot the learning curve.
-These two resources will help you a lot to understand how to analyse the learning curves and how to plot them:
+These two resources will help you a lot to understand how to analyze the learning curves and how to plot them:

 - https://machinelearningmastery.com/learning-curves-for-diagnosing-machine-learning-model-performance/